EricssonBroadcastServices/chromecast-demo-receiver/README.md

 Starting development
 --------------------

-As a developer you need to add custom ui-logic to the receiver-app and customize index.html file.
+As a developer you need to add custom ui-logic to the receiver-app and customize the index.html file.
 To build the code there are a few requirements
 - Node.js -- We use Node for build and test automation.
 [Download and install Node.js](http://nodejs.org/download/)
 - grunt-cli